creyes52/repack-middleware/README.md

 # Repack middleware
-Simply way to use React on your apps, with ES6 syntax, and JSX syntax, and hot module replacement.
+Simply way to use React on your apps, with ES6 syntax, and JSX syntax, and hot module replacement, and server side rendering.

 ## Installation & usage